 Frequently Asked Questions

-What is Informed Consent?
+What is informed consent?
 How am I protected?

 Informed consent is a very important part of participating in a clinical study.
 Before you enroll in a study, you will always talk with our research navigator to learn all about a clinical trial before you decide to take part in it and have the time to have all your question answered.
-We call this Informed Consent.
-After you understand why the trial is being done, how it is being done, what the risks are and how you could benefit from taking part, you may choose to sign an Informed Consent document.
-The purpose of Informed Consent is to make sure your safety is the most important part of the clinical trial.
+We call this informed consent.
+After you understand why the trial is being done, how it is being done, what the risks are and how you could benefit from taking part, you may choose to sign an informed consent document.
+The purpose of informed consent is to make sure your safety is the most important part of the clinical trial.
 We want you to understand the trial and your part in it before you agree to take part.

 Risks vs. Benefits